jeffrom/logd/WORK.md

   previous delayed io.
 - [ ] after tests and refactoring, optimize. shoot for 0 allocations and do as little work as possible.
 Also make sure sendfile is being used.
+    - using preallocated buffer + end position pointer so the buffer doesn't need to be cleared
 - [ ] figure out linting
 - [ ] documentation with many use cases, event log, pub sub, replication, changing master